 Key takeaways

-- Timing is critical: most storm medications work best when given 30–60 minutes before the noise starts, since waiting until panic hits reduces effectiveness significantly.
+- Timing is critical: many storm medications work best when they are already active before the noise starts.

-- Two categories of meds: event-based options (like Sileo, trazodone, or gabapentin) are designed for storm nights, while daily/seasonal meds lower baseline anxiety during storm season.
+- Two categories of meds: event-based options are for storm nights, while daily or multi-day meds lower baseline anxiety during storm season.

 - Meds work best as part of a plan: they lower the fear surge so your dog's brain can access the calmer habits you're building with training and management.